angus-mackenzie/ASD-Notes/ASD04.md

 **Prototypes**
-* Prototype solutions to risky problems helps to increase the chance of having a working product.
+* Prototype solutions to risky problems helps to increase the chance of having a working product
 * Prototypes: an inexpensive way to try out ideas so that as many issues as possible are understood before the real implementation
 * Two main classes of prototypes
     * The true prototype